-There’s a (slowly) growing movement to introduce effective, respectful and inexpensive innovations to nursing homes for people with dementia.
-The research suggests that creating positive emotional experiences, for patients who are in a continual state of confusion as to time and place, reduces behavioral problems and the suffering that underlies them.
+There’s a (slow) growing movement to introduce effective, respectful and inexpensive innovations to nursing homes for people with dementia.
+The research suggests that creating positive emotional experiences for patients who are in a continual state of confusion as to time and place reduces behavioral problems and the suffering that underlies them.

-Beatitudes Campus in Phoenix is at the forefront of innovations in the U.S., conceptualizing its residents as “people who have trouble thinking” and rethinking many of the givens that have been established not for the happiness of residents but for efficiency.
+Beatitudes Campus in Phoenix is at the forefront of innovations in the U.S., conceptualizing its residents as “people who have trouble thinking.”
+They’ve also been rethinking many of the procedures that have been established in nursing homes—not for the happiness of residents, but for efficiency.

 No Fixed Routines

 Staff members are sensitized to the issues of helplessness and being cared for by people one may not recognize, undergoing trainings in which they experience being fed and have their teeth brushed.
-The director submitted to a sponge bath in front of the staff (it was not comfortable) and staff even wore adult diapers for a day (and used them . . . and that was REALLY not comfortable).
+The director submitted to a sponge bath in front of the staff (it was not comfortable), and staff wore adult diapers for a day (and actually used them, which was REALLY not comfortable).

-They find that their costs have remained stable and in-line with what other nursing homes charge since implementing these changes with half of operating expenses going for staff salaries and ten per cent for food.
+Beatitudes find that their costs have remained stable and in-line with what other nursing homes charge since implementing resident-focused changes.
+Half of operating expenses go toward staff salaries and 10 percent toward food.
 They pay their staff the same as before, but they carefully choose staff that really have a feel for the work.

 They find that chocolate kisses are more effective than Xanax and are dispensed freely.
-A staff member says “It send messages they can still understand: ‘It feels good, therefore I must be in a place where I’m loved.’”
+One staff member says, “It send messages they can still understand.
+‘It feels good, therefore I must be in a place where I’m loved.’”

 Food as Love

 Cookies, small sandwiches and other snacks are always available.
 Staff pass snacks on plates like hors d’oeuvres at a cocktail party.
-Food is served on bright-colored Fiestaware, making it both appealing and also helping visually impaired people distinguish the plates from the white tablecloth.
+Food is served on bright-colored Fiestaware, making it both appealing and also helping visually impaired people distinguish plates from the white tablecloths.

-Bacon, cigars or an alcoholic nip at night are all available.
-Says Tena Alonzo, director of research, “ Whatever your vice is, we’re your folks.”
+Bacon, cigars or an alcoholic nip at night are all also available. “ Whatever your vice is, we’re your folks,” says Tena Alonzo, director of research.
 It might seem reckless to give ice cream to an elderly person with diabetes, but Ann Wayatt of the Alzheimer’s Association comments, “The glass of juice is not going to kill them.
 And—though caregivers for people with dementia refrain from saying such a thing aloud—would it be so bad if it did?
 We can’t change the inevitable.”

-Rather than pushing to re-orient patients to the present, staff go along with residents’ delusions.
-If a patient thinks that a staff person is her daughter and wants a hug and a kiss, she’ll get it and if a former dentist is agitated and confused, staff asking him to look in her mouth can settle him down.
-A storage closet that once was filled with adult diapers is now used according to the current interests of residents.
-It can be set up as a library with an armchair and books, or a crafts area with sewing machine, fabrics and boxes of buttons, or a nursery with crib, vintage high chair, rocking chair and baby doll.
+Rather than pushing to reorient patients to the present, staff go along with residents’ delusions.
+If a patient thinks that a staff person is her daughter and wants a hug and a kiss, she’ll get it.
+If a former dentist is agitated and confused, a staff asking him to look in her mouth can settle him down.
+A storage closet that was once filled with adult diapers is now used according to the current interests of residents.
+It can be set up as a library with an armchair and books; a crafts area with sewing machine, fabrics and boxes of buttons; or a nursery with crib, vintage high chair, rocking chair and baby doll.

-For many patients, what gives them joy is caring for children.
-At first some innovators were hesitant to give residents baby dolls, worrying that it could be demeaning, but it provides solace for many.
+Many patients experience joy in caring for children.
+At first, some innovators were hesitant to give residents baby dolls, worrying that it could be demeaning.
+Rather, it provides solace for many.
 A resident approaches a staff member, asking her to admire her baby doll.
-The staff squats down, compliments the doll’s shoes and says, “You’re the best mom I know”.
+The staff member squats down, compliments the doll’s shoes and says, “You’re the best mom I know.”
 The resident beams.

 All unlocked nursing homes have problems with patients wandering or running away, desperate to go home.
 At Benrath Senior Center they installed a faux bus stop in front.
-Now if they notice someone missing, they look out front and invariably the patient is sitting at the bus stop.
-An attendant will go sit with them “to wait for the bus”, chatting until the patient forgets what they are doing and is happy to go inside.
+Now, if they notice someone missing, they look out front and invariably the patient is sitting at the bus stop.
+An attendant will go sit with the patient “to wait for the bus,” chatting until the patient forgets what he or she is doing, happy to go inside.

 Or perhaps a person is hugely agitated, frantic to go home because their mother will be worried.
-A worker will bring this person to the bus stop and sit with them.
-As they calm down, talk turns to other matters as they are gently brought out of the past into present-day reality.
+A worker will bring this person to the bus stop and sit with him or her.
+As the patient calms down, talk turns to other matters and they are gently brought out of the past into present-day reality.

 Time to Appreciate Each Soul